kh-w/mnist_fashion_m01/README.md

 Since artificial neural network "observes" the input as a whole picture, subtle differences are more difficult to detect.
 In this case, a convolution neural network is more appropriate because the key difference between neural network and convolution neural network (CNN) is that CNN decompose a picture into translational invariable local patterns.

 # Convolution Neural Network
-This section describes the baseline CNN for this project, and the next section will be the fine tuning base on this model.
+This section describes the baseline Convolution Neural Network for this project, and the next section will be the fine tuning base on this model.